mzmine/mzmine_documentation/docs/module_docs/id_prec_local_cmpd_db/local-cmpd-db-search.md

 #### **Database file**

-Name of file that contains information for peak identification.
+Path and Name of the file that contains information for peak identification.

 #### **Field separator**

 Character(s) used to separate fields in the database file.
+- *.csv = ,
+- *.tsv = \t

 #### **Columns**

-Columns that will be imported from the library file.
-The choice of columns depends on the availability of mobility data, information about adducts, and presence of PubChemID in your database file.
+Columns that should be imported from the library file are selected.
+The choice of columns depends on the availability of retention time, mobility data, information about adducts, and the presence of the PubChemID in your database file.
+If the exact mass should be calculated, the neutral mass (or structure information) needs to be provided and enabled together with the adduct settings.
+When only a structure is provided, MZmine calculates the monoisotopic mass based on the given information.
+If the table contains already the adduct m/z value, the precursor m/z can be selected.
+This might be useful, when the ionization differs within one dataset.
+The column names can be adapted to your table by double click and pressing enter after changing.

 #### **m/z tolerance**

-Maximum allowed m/z difference to set an identification to a peak.
+Maximum allowed m/z difference to set an annotation to a peak (max. difference between exact and accurate mass).

 #### **Retention time tolerance**